Periodically refreshed quantum thermal machines: Quantum thermodynamics of the PReB process

 Note from Eq.(\ref{single_step_of_PReB}) that if we take $m=1$ and $\tau=t$, we describe the continuous-time autonomous process in Eq.(\ref{def_Lambda}).
 With this substitution, the above expressions for the thermodynamic quantities carry over to the continuous-time autonomous process (provided the system-bath coupling is switched off at time $t$).

 The NESS of the PReB process is obtained in the limit of $n\rightarrow \infty$ for a finite value of $\tau$.
 The NESS satisfies Eq.(\ref{def_PReB_NESS}).
-Consequently, at NESS the change in internal energy and the change in entropy of the system in a single step are zero.
-On the other hand, work done on the system and the heat dissipated into the baths in a single step are non-zero constants.
+Consequently, at NESS, in a single step, the change in internal energy and the change in entropy of the system are zero, while work done on the system and the heat dissipated into the baths are non-zero constants.
 As a result, the work done on the system and the heat dissipated into the baths diverge as $n$.
 Thus we have

 In above, $P_{\rm ext}$ is the power input into the system due to external switching on and off of the system-bath couplings at NESS, $P_{\rm chem}$ is the power input due to the chemical potentials of the baths at NESS, $\dot{Q}_{\ell}$ is the heat dissipation rate at NESS, $\sigma$ is the entropy production rate at NESS.
 In terms of these rates, the first law of thermodynamics becomes